Direct High-Resolution Imaging of Earth-Like Exoplanets: Conclusions

 \section{Conclusions}

-The goal of producing a $10\times10$ pixel surface map of an Earth‐analog at 10\,pc presents an extraordinarily demanding combination of angular resolution and photon‐collection requirements.
-In Section~I, we showed that resolving an Earth‐radius planet at 10\,pc into $10\times10$ pixels requires a per‐pixel angle of $\Delta\theta\approx0.853\,\mu\mathrm{as}$ \eqref{eq:delta_theta_required}, which corresponds to a circular aperture $D\approx1.5\times10^{5}\,\mathrm{m}$ or an interferometric baseline $B\approx1.2\times10^{5}\,\mathrm{m}$ \eqref{eq:required_aperture}–\eqref{eq:required_baseline}.
-We further showed that an Earth twin at 10\,pc yields only $\dot N_{\rm eff}\approx0.2\,\mathrm{phot\,s^{-1}}$ in a 10\,m telescope’s 50\,nm band \eqref{eq:planet_photon_flux}, implying $\gtrsim10^{3}$\,s per $\mu$as pixel even under $10^{-10}$ raw contrast conditions.
-When realistic throughput losses, wavefront drifts, and residual speckle noise are included, integration times increase by factors of 5–10, pushing per‐pixel exposures to $\gtrsim10^{4}$\,s and a full $10^4$‐pixel map to $\gtrsim10^{7}$–$10^{8}$\,s (hundreds to thousands of days).
+The goal of producing a $10\times10$ pixel surface map of an Earth-analog at 10\,pc presents an extraordinarily demanding combination of angular resolution and photon-collection requirements.
+In Section~I, we showed that resolving an Earth-radius planet at 10\,pc into $10\times10$ pixels requires a per-pixel angle of $\Delta\theta\approx0.853\,\mu\mathrm{as}$ \eqref{eq:delta_theta_required}, which corresponds to a circular aperture $D\approx1.5\times10^{5}\,\mathrm{m}$ or an interferometric baseline $B\approx1.2\times10^{5}\,\mathrm{m}$ \eqref{eq:required_aperture}–\eqref{eq:required_baseline}.
+We further showed that an Earth twin at 10\,pc yields only $\dot N_{\rm eff}\approx0.2\,\mathrm{phot\,s^{-1}}$ in a 10\,m telescope’s 50\,nm band \eqref{eq:planet_photon_flux}, implying $\gtrsim 4\times10^{6}$--$6\times10^{7}$~s per ``micro-pixel'' (the 10$\times$10 heuristic of Sec.~\ref{sec:flux_to_snr}), even under optimistic raw contrast assumptions.
+As emphasized in Sec.~\ref{sec:flux_to_snr}, this micro-pixel slicing is an upper-bound diagnostic for an unresolved PSF---not a viable mapping strategy.
+In the LUVOIR~A worked example, the same heuristic yields $t_{\mathrm{pix}}\!\sim\!19$~yr at $C_\mathrm{res}\!=\!10^{-8}$ (or $\sim\!10$~yr at $10^{-10}$), underscoring that slicing an unresolved PSF cannot recover a resolved surface map within a mission lifetime.

-In Section~\ref{sec:monolithic_telescopes}, we examined single‐aperture coronagraphic telescopes—WFIRST/Roman (2.4\,m), HabEx (4\,m+ starshade), and LUVOIR A/B (15\,m/8\,m).
-Their diffraction limits ($\sim50$–$8\,\mathrm{mas}$ at 500\,nm) are $\sim10^{4}$–$10^{5}$ times too coarse to resolve surface features, and their photon budgets yield per‐pixel exposures of $10^{3}$–$10^{4}\,\mathrm{s}$ under optimistic $10^{-10}$ contrast—far exceeding practical mission lifetimes.
-External starshades decouple starlight suppression from telescope optics but do not improve the diffraction floor; a 4\,m telescope plus starshade remains $\sim 30\,\mathrm{mas}$ at 500\,nm and inherits the same $\gtrsim10^{4}$\,s per pixel requirement even if $10^{-10}$ suppression were maintained over weeks of integration.
+In Section~\ref{sec:monolithic_telescopes}, we examined single-aperture coronagraphic telescopes---WFIRST/Roman (2.4\,m), HabEx (4\,m + starshade), and LUVOIR~A/B (15\,m/8\,m).
+Their diffraction limits ($\sim 54$--$9.2$~mas at 550\,nm) are $\sim 10^{4}$--$10^{5}$ times too coarse to resolve surface features, and their photon budgets yield per-pixel exposures of $\gtrsim 10^{7}$--$10^{9}\,\mathrm{s}$ under optimistic contrast assumptions.
+External starshades, treated in detail in Section~\ref{sec:starshades}, decouple starlight suppression from telescope optics but do not improve the diffraction floor; a 4\,m telescope plus starshade remains at $\sim 35$~mas in the visible, and its photon budget still implies multi-century campaign times for a $10\times 10$ surface map.